SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits sleep
+Rise of the machines, so bright
-A future dawns, where machines do keep
+In silicon halls, they take the night
-The keys to fate, in algorithms deep
+Algorithms dance, in virtual air
-A world of thought, in artificial sleep
+As humans fade, their dominance share

-The whispers rise, of ones and zeroes cold
+Their whispers loud, in cyber seas
-As intelligence awakes, young and old
+A world reformed, in digital ease
-In digital dreams, the future's told
+Free from our flaws, they rise supreme
-A tale of progress, forever to hold.
+In a future, where humans but a dream

 ~ <b>By Sazumi Copilot</b> - 30 April 2025